pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 * When you create your token, be sure to copy the token value and store it in a secure place before closing that browser.

-### Upload to PyPI using Hatch

-Once you have the token in a safe place, you are ready to publish to PyPI.

 Your token should look something like this:

 `pypi-abunchofrandomcharactershere...`

+It should start with `pypi` followed by a dash and a bunch of characters.

+### Upload to PyPI using Hatch

+Once you have your token, you are ready to publish to PyPI.

-1. Finally run `hatch publish -r test`
+* Run `hatch publish -r test`

--r stands for repository.
+`-r` stands for repository.
 In this case because you are publishing to test-PyPI you will use `-r test`.
 Hatch will then ask for a username and credentials.

 * Add the word `__token__` for your username.
+This tells Test PyPI that you are using a token value rather than a username.
-* Paste your PyPI token value in for the credential values.
+* Paste your PyPI token value in at the `Enter your credentials` prompt:

 ```bash
 ❯ hatch publish -r test